Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: Mapped IBM-2 and IBFFM-2

-\item The parameters $\Gamma_\rho$, $\Lambda_\rho$ and $A_\rho$, which are determined by fitting to the neighboring odd-$N$ and odd-$Z$ nuclei, are used for the odd-odd nucleus.
-The quasiparticle energies, $\tilde{\epsilon}_{j_\rho}$, and occupation probabilities, $v_{j_\rho}^2$, are newly calculated.
-Then, the parameters of $\hff$ (\ref{eq:hff}) are fixed to reproduce, to a certain accuracy, the observed low-lying positive-parity levels of each odd-odd nucleus. \end{enumerate} The strength parameters for the IBFFM-2 determined by the above procedure for the even-even Ge and odd-odd As nuclei are found in Table.~I of Ref.~\cite{nomura2022beta-ge}.
-The parameters for the even-even Zr and Mo and odd-odd Tc and Nb isotopes with the neutron numbers $54 \leqslant N \leqslant 64$ were already presented in Fig.~3 and Table~II of Ref.~\cite{nomura2024beta}.
-But since we extend the calculations beyond $N=64$, we show in Figs.~\ref{fig:para-ibm} and \ref{fig:para-ibffm} the IBM-2 and IBFFM-2 parameters for all the considered $^{96-110}$Zr, $^{98-110}$Mo, $^{96-110}$Nb, and $^{98-110}$Tc nuclei, for the sake of completeness.
+\item The parameters $\Gamma_\rho$, $\Lambda_\rho$, and $A_\rho$, which are determined in the previous step for the neighboring odd-$N$ and odd-$Z$ nuclei, are used for the odd-odd nucleus, in order to reduce the number of parameters.
+The quasiparticle energies $\tilde{\epsilon}_{j_\rho}$ and occupation probabilities $v_{j_\rho}^2$ are, however, newly computed for the odd-odd nucleus in the same way as in the previous step, that is, by the SCMF calculations constrained to zero deformation, since it is more realistic to use these values specifically calculated for the odd-odd nucleus than to reuse the corresponding values for the neighboring odd-mass nuclei.
+Then, the parameters of $\hff$ (\ref{eq:hff}) are fixed to reproduce, to a certain accuracy, the observed low-lying positive-parity levels of each odd-odd nucleus. \end{enumerate} The strength parameters for the IBFFM-2 determined by the above procedure for the even-even Ge and odd-odd As nuclei are found in Table~I of Ref.~\cite{nomura2022beta-ge}.
+While the parameters for the even-even Zr and Mo and odd-odd Tc and Nb isotopes with the neutron numbers $54 \leqslant N \leqslant 64$ were already presented in Ref.~\cite{nomura2024beta} (Fig.~3 and Table~II), since we extend the calculations beyond $N=64$, we show in Figs.~\ref{fig:para-ibm} and \ref{fig:para-ibffm} the IBM-2 and IBFFM-2 parameters for all the considered Zr, Mo, Nb, and Tc nuclei, for the sake of completeness.